 For detailed nutritional composition click here: Asparagus Calories and Nutrition

 Buy It Fresh and Use It Right Away!

 Asparagus goes bad very quickly.
 Suddenly, it seems, those delicate tips grow soft and smelly!
 I have heard that if you soak the stems in water, they will keep a little longer but I can’t say for sure about this.
 I know if you eat it right away you won’t have regrets.

 I’m writing this in Canada where late May to the end of June is the time for best local asparagus.
 Of course in the grocery store it is more widely available.

 For maximum nutrition – stick with the green asparagus.

 White asparagus is created by covering the plants with soil so the light doesn’t reach the growing shoots.
-This reduces the overall nutrition, raises the price, and although you may think I’m overreacting, strikes me as kind of mean to the plants.
+This reduces the overall nutrition, raises the price, and although you may think I’m overreacting, strikes me as a kind of mean to the plants.

-There is a purple asparagus, which is also nutritious, but because it is so rare, would be expensive if you didn’t grow it yourself.
+There is purple asparagus, which is also nutritious, but because it is so rare, would be expensive if you didn’t grow it yourself.

 5 Great Recipes: